 Therefore, the problem~\eqref{eq:dc_ksparse} is in the form of the optimization problem~\eqref{eq:dc_general}. \end{example}

-Regularization is one of the key techniques for feature selection in high-dimensional statistical learning.
-Among them, most of the popular nonconvex regularizers are DC functions, such as smoothly clipped absolute deviation (SCAD) penalty \cite{fan2001variable}, minimax concave penalty \cite{zhang2010nearly}, capped $\ell_1$ penalty \cite{zhang2010cappedl1}, and so on.
-We describe the DC formulation of the capped $\ell_1$ penalty below; the DC formulation of more popular nonconvex regularizers can be found in the recent monograph \cite{cui2021modern}.
+Regularization is one of the key techniques for feature selection in high dimensional statistical learning.
+Most of the popular nonconvex regularizers are DC functions, including the smoothly clipped absolute deviation (SCAD) penalty \cite{fan2001variable}, the minimax concave penalty \cite{zhang2010nearly}, and the capped $\ell_1$ penalty \cite{zhang2010cappedl1}.
+We describe the DC formulation of the capped $\ell_1$ penalty below.
+The DC formulation of more popular nonconvex regularizers can be found in the recent monograph \cite{cui2021modern}.

 \begin{example}[Capped $\ell_1$ penalty~\cite{zhang2010cappedl1}] Consider the problem

 where $A\in\mathbb{R}^{m\times n}$, $f: \mathbb{R}^m \to \mathbb{R}$ is a closed convex loss function, and $\lambda > 0$ and $\theta > 0$ are given parameters.
 The capped $\ell_1$ penalty term can be equivalently expressed as a DC function: